-Talk to your midwife or obstetrician about the options you have for dealing with any pain you have.
+Talk to your midwife or obstetrician about your options for dealing with any pain you have.

 Although you can feel pain after an episiotomy, it is unusual for this to last for more than 2 weeks.

-Paracetamol tablets can really help with the pain and are safe to take.
-The usual recommended dose is two 500 mg tablets taken every 6 hours.
+Paracetamol tablets are safe to take and can help with the pain.
+The usual recommended dose is to take two 500 mg tablets every 6 hours.
 This is safe to take when you are breastfeeding.

-Diclofenac tablets or suppositories are also effective painkillers.
-The suppository is given in your back passage.
+Diclofenac tablets or suppositories also work well for pain.
+The suppository is given in your bottom.
 It is longer-acting and given every 18 hours.
 Your midwife will show you how to use the suppository.